asaykin01/color-flood-dos-memories/README.md

   implementations of Color Flood games are not against an opponent, a solo play mode would be handy.
 In these circumstances the Player would try to absorb the whole grid in as few turns as possible.
+- __Functionality:__ There is an issue that the game does not detect when the Player or Computer can't take more turns, as there are no more cells to absorb.
+Currently, if this happens to the Computer, the player can continue as normal (the Computer will stop picking new colors), but when it happens to the player, and the Computer still has cells it could absorb, the Player needs to keep clicking on colors until the game ending conditions are met.
+This needs to be remedied with a method of determining whether the Player has more moves or not.